 Again there is little to see in this village, the bridge was once renowned for its twenty arches however it has been repaired due to flooding so many times that it has lost all of its original grandeur.

 If you don’t want to stop in the village there is a cafe bar at the end of the village on the left just opposite the dedicated pilgrim’s path which turns off to the right.
 The dedicated pilgrim’s path runs all the way to Arcahueja going under the new motorway.

 Albergue La Torre, c/ La Torre, 1, private, €8, 22 beds, M, B, W, D, @, Bike, Tel: 987 205 896, www.alberguetorre.es, open all year.

 Shortly after Valdefuente you pass through an industrial area and weave under and around the motorway before entering Puente Castro on the outskirts of Leon.
-From here to the centre the walk is interesting unlike the slog into Burgos.
+From here to the center the walk is interesting, unlike the slog into Burgos.

 Key: W = Washing, D = Drying, M = Menu, @ = Internet, K = Kitchen, B = Breakfast, V = Vending, Cred = Credential, Bike = Bike Storage

 Does this page need any updates or new albergues added?
 Please let us know in the comments below.